KevinMusgrave/pytorch-metric-learning/docs/trainers.md

 * **label_hierarchy_level**: If each sample in your dataset has multiple labels, then this integer argument can be used to select which "level" to use.
 This assumes that your labels are "2-dimensional" with shape (num_samples, num_hierarchy_levels).
 * **dataloader_num_workers**: The number of processes your dataloader will use to load data.
 * **data_and_label_getter**: A function that takes the output of your dataset's _\_\_getitem\_\__ function, and returns a tuple of (data, labels).
 If None, then it is assumed that _\_\_getitem\_\__ returns (data, labels).
+* **dataset_labels**: The labels for your dataset.
+Can be 1-dimensional (1 label per datapoint) or 2-dimensional, where each row represents a datapoint, and the columns are the multiple labels that the datapoint has.
+This option needs to be specified only if _set\_min\_label\_to\_zero_ is True.
+* **set_min_label_to_zero**: If True, labels will be mapped such that they represent their rank in the label set.
+For example, if your dataset has labels 5, 10, 12, 13, then at each iteration, these would become 0, 1, 2, 3.

 ## MetricLossOnly
 This trainer just computes a metric loss from the output of your embedder network.